 To operate via the International Space Station's digipeater, PCSAT (NO-44), and other satellites with AX.25 digipeaters, I first used a Yaesu FT-817ND, Arrow antenna, and an HTC One V Android smartphone running APRSDroid.
 I now own a Kenwood TH-D7A(G) and will use that in conjunction with an Arrow antenna either alone or with a Dell Venue 8 Pro tablet.

 Screenshot of APRSDroid showing my packet being digipeated by the International Space Station.

 My current satellite equipment consists of a Yaesu FT-817ND, a Yaesu FT-817 (with blown finals, used as the downlink receiver), and either an Elk 2M/440L5 Log Periodic Antenna or an Arrow 146/437-10BP.
 I also use a High Sierra Microwave LNAA146FIL filtered preamp with about 15 dB of gain and a 2 dB noise figure for 2 meters and a High Sierra Microwave LNAA432 with about 19 dB of gain and a 0.53 dB noise figure for 70cm.
 Before I obtained the second FT-817, I used an Icom IC-R10 handheld communications receiver as the downlink receiver.
 All satellite operation is done from the courtyard and parking lot of my apartment building using the setup below.
-With this setup, I've worked 49 states (missing Hawaii), 4 Canadian provinces (British Columbia, Manitoba, Newfoundland, and Ontario), and 29 DXCC entities on 4 continents (Alaska, Azores, Belgium, Brazil, Canada, Canary Islands, Cayman Islands, Colombia, Cuba, Denmark, Dominica, England, Finland, France, Germany, Guatemala, Ireland, Madeira Island, Mexico, Netherlands, Portugal, Puerto Rico, St. Pierre & Miquelon, Scotland, Spain, Sweden, United States, U. S. Virgin Islands, and Venezuela).
+With this setup, I've worked 49 states (missing Hawaii), 7 Canadian provinces (British Columbia, Quebec, Manitoba, New Brunswick, Newfoundland and Labrador, Ontario, and Saskatchewan), and 29 DXCC entities on 4 continents (Alaska, Azores, Belgium, Brazil, Canada, Canary Islands, Cayman Islands, Colombia, Cuba, Denmark, Dominica, England, Finland, France, Germany, Guatemala, Ireland, Madeira Island, Mexico, Netherlands, Portugal, Puerto Rico, St. Pierre & Miquelon, Scotland, Spain, Sweden, United States, U. S. Virgin Islands, and Venezuela).

 My portable satellite station